 Justin Ehli '09, M.A.T.
 '10, Tacoma native has two passions: making music and enhancing students’ understanding of music so that they develop a similar passion.

 Given this desire to share his love of music and to bring it to a wider audience, Justin chose to pursue a degree in music education at Puget Sound, followed by completion of the university’s Master of Arts in Teaching program.
-Currently he teaches at Peninsula High School in Gig Harbor, Wash., where he directs the jazz band, percussion ensemble, marching band, pep band, and two concert bands, in addition to teaching guitar class.
+Currently he teaches at Stadium High School in Tacoma, Wash., where he directs the jazz band, concert winds, percussion ensemble, symphonic band, and wind ensemble.

 Justin’s desire to instill a love of music in his students goes beyond his teaching duties at Peninsula.
 He actively supports his fellow teachers in area middle schools and seeks ways to increase the regional reputation and visibility of his music program through festivals and competitions.
 His desire to excel was evident during his studies at Puget Sound, where he sought opportunities to conduct the Wind Ensemble, Concert Band, and Brass Ensemble, as well as to become involved with the Tacoma Youth Symphony Orchestra and Puget Sound Youth Wind Ensemble.

 Justin’s work as a music educator is more than just a job; it’s an opportunity to combine his passions—to make great music and to inspire others to do the same.

 The year 2015 was a good one for Chris Burns ’10 (M.A.T.).
 He was the winner of not one, but two teaching awards: the Golden Apple award from his school’s Parent Teacher Student Association, and the University Place Teacher of the Year award.
 For any teacher, collecting these accolades in a career would be something.
 It is all the more telling that Chris received both in his fifth year of teaching.